-[For beginners] What is a tax return?
-Easy and clear explanation!
+[For beginners] What is tax return filing?
+A simple and easy-to-understand explanation!

 January is almost over, which means it's tax return season!